 Training is key and needs to be up to date.
 Which means it needs re-doing when something changes, whether that be the safe system of work, the procedure, the chemical or the storage and labelling controls.

 If you have had any experiences which you can share about chemical control, that you think others will benefit from – we’d love you to add them to the reply box below.
 Remember you don’t need to use your real name and your email will not be visible to anyone else – so you can share without worry.

 If you have any good ideas about chemical control or if you have seen it done well anywhere, please share this, by popping your comments in the reply box below.

-We've tagged this article as: BRC non conformance trends
+We've tagged this article as: BRCGS non conformance trends